 As you try to figure out what to write about, you should start by creating a list of events and accomplishments you’ve achieved recently.
 You can go back as far as six months.
-We can write a press release to announce an event, a business merger, rebranding, a new hire, or the launch of a new product/service.
-You also need to take some time to consider your audience once you have determined the topic you want to cover.
+You can write a release to announce an event, a business merger, rebranding, a new hire, or the launch of a new product/service.
+Once you have determined the topic you want to cover, you need to take some time to consider your audience’s needs.

 2) Capture the reader’s attention

 On average, about 80% of people read a headline.
 However, only 20% of people read the rest of the content.
 In order to gain media attention, you need to learn how to develop an eye-catching headline.